dotimothy/dotimothy/README.md

 ## Greetings, Fellow Internet Explorer! 😎

-### My name is Timothy Do, and I am an incoming third year Electrical Engineering Student at UC Irvine.
-My specilization is Digital Signal Processing,and my research interests are media enchancement and motion interpolation with Artificial Intelligence.
-Check out my projects [PhotoLab_JS](https://dotimothy.github.io/PhotoLab_JS) and [RefreshVideos](https://timothydo.me/RefreshVideos) to see some cool projects in my field!
-I hope we can collaborate soon, please don't hesitate to contact me if you want to work on something cool!!!!
+### My name is Timothy Do, and I am a third year Electrical Engineering Student at UC Irvine, specializing in Digital Signal Processing.

+### I have a wide array of programming assests such as MATLAB for Image Processing, Python for Tensorflow AI, Java for Android App development, and C for IoT Devices.

+### My research interests include media enhancement algorithms combined with artificial intelligence in the form of neural networks.
+I recently took part in a [research project](https://github.com/dotimothy/EECS195-Colorization) focusing on the different methodologies to colorize images with AI.

 ### I am currently conducting research for the UCI Computer Vision Lab under the direction of Professor [Glenn Healey](https://engineering.uci.edu/users/glenn-healey).
+We are doing research on Spectral Image Filtering.

 ### I also like to work on my [HomeLab](http://timothydo.me/thedolab) during my Free Time.

-### My Personal Electronics Endeavor is Project [Solarmon](https://dotimothy.github.io/Solarmon).
-Please Reach Out if You Want to Join!
+I come up with pretty cool circuits & IoT projects to make my Work From Home setup much more productive!

+### Please reach out by any means for collaborating on projects to make the world a better place!

+### 🤝 timothydobsa@gmail.com

 ![GitHub Statistics for Timothy Do](https://github-readme-stats.vercel.app/api?username=dotimothy&show_icons=true)